DylanAkp/AirtagsAnywhere/README.md

 - Install NodeJS (https://nodejs.dev/download)
 - Clone the repository in a convenient location
-- Replace "`localhost`" with the local ip address of your Mac in `front_airtags/src/config.json` (or the external IP adddress if you want to open it outside of your network)
+- Replace "`localhost`" with the local ip address of your Mac in `front_airtags/src/config.json` (or the external IP address if you want to open it outside of your network)
 - run `npm install` in both back and front folder
 - run `npm start` in back then front folder
 - open `localhost:3000` on your browser and check if it's working